Fannie Mae Multifamily Cooperative Apartment Loans

 Cooperative buildings, in which the residents collectively own the property together, can be notoriously difficult to finance.
 Fannie Mae has a loan product that can help: the Fannie Mae Cooperative Apartment Loan.

-Starting at between $750,000 and $1 million, this loan offers a maximum LTV of 55% and a fixed-rate term of between five and 30 years.
+Starting between $750,000 and $1 million, this loan offers a maximum LTV of 55% and a fixed-rate term of between five and 30 years.
 Just like its sibling, the Fannie Mae DUS Loan, the Fannie Mae Cooperative Apartment Loan offers competitive interest rates, is mainly non-recourse, and is fully assumable (with lender approval.)

 To learn more, check out our official Fannie Mae Multifamily Cooperative Properties Product Sheet or keep reading below for an in-depth explanation of their cooperative apartment financing program.

-Sample Fannie Mae Terms for Multifamily Cooperative Apartment Loans in 2023
+Sample Fannie Mae Terms for Multifamily Cooperative Apartment Loans in 2024

 Size: $750,000 to $1 million minimum, no maximum